NikitaRadzkov/education-platform/topics/agile/tasks/sprint-planning/readme.md

 You are a Project Manager (congrats!) and your team consists of the following people:

-1. Mike - Senior Fullstack Developer, team lead, the most experienced person on the project.
+1. Alex - Senior Fullstack Developer, team lead, the most experienced person on the project.
 2. Kate - Middle Frontend Developer, very talented, potentially the next team lead.
-3. Alex - Middle Backend Developer.
+3. Mike - Middle Backend Developer.
-4. Dmitry - senior QA engineer.
+4. Dmitry - Senior QA engineer.
 5. Ann - Junior Frontend Developer.

 * Use any suitable task tracking app (Trello, Jira, etc) for creating and assigning the tickets.